Corn Flake Breakfast Casserole

 slice of hash brown casserole on a white plate in front of a white casserole dish filled with more hash brown casserole.

 Now this is an all-in-one breakfast!
-This easy Hash Brown Casserole with Corn Flakes is loaded with breakfast favorites, all baked into one casserole.
+This easy Corn Flake Breakfast Casserole is loaded with brunch favorites, all baked into one casserole.

-It’s a real crowd pleaser, because it has something for everyone!
-Hash browns, cheese, tender sautéed bell peppers and onions, and a creamy sauce made with sour cream and cream of mushroom soup are all loaded into this casserole, and it’s topped with buttery corn flakes.
+It’s a real crowd pleaser, because it has something for everyone: hash browns, cheese, bell peppers and onions, and a creamy sauce, all topped off with buttered corn flakes.

 It’s an explosion of breakfast flavors and textures, in the best possible way.
-And it’s seriously CHEESY!
+If I’m really going all-out for brunch, here’s what I’d serve it with:

 Jump to: